vanallenlab/moalmanac/moalmanac/datasources/exac/README.md

 ```
 python expand_exac.py --exac exac.lite-pass.1.4-r1.txt
 ```

+This script will produce an output named `exac.expanded.r1.txt` that is about 923 MB in size.

 If you do not have access to Google Cloud or Docker and are having trouble building this datasource, please reach out.
 We are happy to try our best to help figure something out.